spoonconsulting/cordova-background-upload/README.md

 ## Background Upload Plugin for Cordova

-This plugin provides a file upload functionality via javascript for web without necessarily using the browser platform of cordova.
-On the web it will use [SuperAgent](https://github.com/visionmedia/superagent) to post the files.Since it is done via Ajax, make sure your server supports CORS ([cross origin requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)).
+This plugin provides a file upload functionality via javascript without necessarily using the browser platform of cordova.
+On the web it will use [SuperAgent](https://github.com/visionmedia/superagent) to post the files.
+Since it is done via Ajax, make sure your server supports CORS ([cross origin requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)).

 The following browsers are supported: